astrojolo/astrolink4pi/README.md

 ```

 # How to use it?
-**version 1** - Enable 1-Wire interface using raspi-config or adding 'dtoverlay=w1-gpio' to /boot/configure.txt for temperature compensation support (reboot required).
+**version 1 and later** - Enable 1-Wire interface using raspi-config or adding 'dtoverlay=w1-gpio' to /boot/configure.txt for temperature compensation support (reboot required).

-**version 2 and 3** - Enable I2C interface using raspi-config for sensor support (reboot required)
+**version 2 and later** - Enable I2C interface using raspi-config for sensor support (reboot required)

 Run Kstars and select AstroLink 4 Pi (Aux section) in Ekos profile editor.
 Then start INDI server in Ekos with your profile, containg AstroLink 4 Pi drivers.
 Alternatively you can start INDI server manually by running:
 ```